 Cut Your Ribbon Pieces

-Start out by cutting your ribbon into pieces about 4 1/2-inches long.
-I used about 360 pieces of ribbon for my 10-inch styrofoam wreath.
-I had nine different ribbons I wanted to use so I cut 40 pieces from each ribbon.
+Start out by cutting your ribbon into pieces about four and a half inches long.
+About 360 pieces of ribbon were used for this 10-inch styrofoam wreath.
+For this project, nine different ribbons were cut into 40 pieces.
 You can use more or less ribbon depending on how full you want the wreath to look.Continue to 4 of 7 below.

 04 of 07

 Form each piece of ribbon into a loop shape as shown in the picture.
 The ends should overlap about a 1/4 an inch to 1/2 an inch.
 This does not have to be precise; just estimate each one.
 If your ribbon has a front and back side, make sure the front side is facing out.
 Poke a straight pin centered through the ribbon to hold the ends together.
 Place the pin on the inside of the ribbon, so the sharp end is on the outside of your ribbon loop.Continue to 5 of 7 below.